Exports — SARIF, CSV, SBOM

 false_positiveandignoredrender as SARIFsuppressions;fixedandauto_fixedsetbaselineState: absentso re-uploads close the issue downstream. - Every result carries

-partialFingerprints.vigilFingerprintV1— Vigil’s stable dedup hash — so consumers can track findings across branches.
+partialFingerprints.vigilFingerprintV1— Vygl’s stable dedup hash — so consumers can track findings across branches. - The full

 helpUri priority: OSV → NVD → CWE → omitted.
 URLs are real; Vygl never fabricates them.